nihalalfred/hudl-test-project/README.md

 # Hudl Automation Project

-Test automation suite for Hudl that covers basic login functionality using Playwright and TypeScript for two user types: Coach and Fan.
+Please find the Test automation suite for Hudl which covers basic login functionality using Playwright and TypeScript for two user types: Coach and Fan.

 ### Prerequisites
 - Node.js 16+
 - Chrome browser
 - VS Code with Playwright Test for VSCode (extension)

-### Installation
+### Installation of Playwright

 ```bash
 npm init playwright@latest